bendrick92/benscarblog/_posts/2017-08-09-buying-a-wrx.md

 (your name here)</blockquote>

-Depending on the time of year, you should hear back within a few business days.
-He may have a few questions, but should provide a quote that looks something like this:
+Depending on the time of year, you should hear back from Heuberger within a few business days.
+Eventually you'll be provided with a quote that looks something like this:

 <blockquote>Vehicle Model and Trim Level
 JUO